drekka/Alchemic/README.md

 Unlike variable dependencies, the macros that define the selector arguments **must appear in the same order** as the selector arguments.
 Once Alchemic has resolved values, it will use the argument indexes to set earch argument in turn.

-If you want to use more than one qualifier *(as per the second argument above)* you need to wrap them in `(@[...])`.
+*Note: If you want to use more than one qualifier *(as per the second argument above)* you need to wrap them in `(@[...])`.
 This defines an Objective-C array of arguments to be used.

-*Note: the extra '(...)' brackets around the Objective-C array.
 This is required because macros do not understand Objective-C and will mistake the commas in the array for macro argument delimiters.*